LaChapeliere/nb-jam/sketches/craft.md

 pic - Language mint - Create an identifying reaction to specific words.
 Primed for the "xe" pronoun set. - lang++ pic - Language mint - Create an identifying reaction to specific words.
 Primed for "enby" and associated gender-neutral terms. - lang++ pic - Language mint - Create an identifying reaction to specific words.
 Primed for "woman" and associated gendered terms. - lang++ pic - Language mint - Create an identifying reaction to specific words.
-Primed for "woman" and associated gendered terms. - lang++
+Primed for "man" and associated gendered terms. - lang++

 ### Body
 pic - name - Having breasts is gender affirming. - body++